-Understanding how fraud is committed, or how disputes are resolved - is not easy.
+If you want to understand how fraud is committed, or how disputes are resolved, you'll see it's not that easy.

-There are countless fraud techniques to take into account.
-Perpetrators can be of different types and use different approaches.
-Disputes can come in many shapes and sizes, and due to many different reasons.
+You'll find countless fraud techniques to take into account.
+You'll learn that perpetrators can be of different types and use different approaches.
+And you'll soon get to know that disputes can come in many shapes and sizes, and due to many different reasons.

-For anyone aiming to know more about fraud prevention an dispute resolution - whether as a fraud monitoring professional, a payments professional, a commercial banker, or any other type of professional that wants to master the theory and practice of both, finding the right information is crucial.
+If you're aiming to know more about fraud prevention an dispute resolution - whether as a fraud monitoring professional, a payments professional, a commercial banker, or any other type of professional that wants to master the theory and practice of both, you'll agree that finding the right information is crucial.

-Unfortunately, most fraud prevention or dispute resolution courses nowadays don't fit the minimum requirements.
+Unfortunately, most fraud prevention or dispute resolution courses you'll find nowadays don't fit the minimum requirements.

-Either the information is too academical and not something you can put into practice, or there are no specific examples, or information is just missing.
+Either the information you come across is too academical and not something you can put into practice, or there are no specific examples, or information is just missing!

-In a world where information must be constantly updated, it's hard to find a reliable information source for this type of course.
+In a world where information must be constantly updated, you'll hardly find a reliable, comprehensive information source for fraud and disputes

 And this has consequences not just for your career, but yourself personally as well.

-What happens when we don't have enough information (or the adequate format)?
+What happens when you don't have enough information (or the adequate format)?

-We become frustrated and irritated that we don't know why a system works, or why it doesn't;
+You'll become frustrated and irritated that you don't know why a system works, or why it doesn't;

 THE ULTIMATE FRAUD AND DISPUTE PREVENTION COURSE

-Unlike other fraud prevention or dispute resolution courses out there, this course is comprehensive and updated.
+Unlike other fraud prevention or dispute resolution courses you'll find out there, this course is comprehensive and updated.

-In other words, not only did I make sure to touch on more topics (and more in-depth) than other courses I have seen, but also make sure to keep the information relevant to the types of fraud and disputes committed nowadays.
+In other words, not only did I make sure that you'll find more topics (and more in-depth) than other courses you may find, but I also made sure to keep the information relevant to the types of fraud and disputes you'll find nowadays.

 Because both fraud prevention systems and dispute resolution workflows seem complex, but they rely on simple principles and practices.

-In this course, we will cover the essentials of how fraud is both performed and prevented, as well as how disputes and chargebacks are initiated, as well as managed.
+In this course, you'll learn about the essentials of how fraud is both performed and prevented, as well as how disputes and chargebacks are initiated, as well as managed.
 Information that comes both from the principles and theory present in the finance world, but also my own experience and insider knowledge, working with multiple institutional banks.

-In this 6-hour+ masterclass, we will cover the following modules:
+In this 6-hour+ masterclass, you'll find the following modules: